Muffy239/Muffy239.github.io/README.md

 Welcome to the GitHub repository of my personal portfolio website!
 This site showcases my skills, projects, and a bit about who I am.
 Built with HTML, CSS, and JavaScript, it reflects my knowledge and experience in web development.

 ## Hosting
-This static web application is hosted on an AWS S3 bucket
+This static web application is hosted on an AWS

 ## Features